-10.6.1 Wet Weather Charges
+6.1 Wet Weather Charges

 The control of sewer overflows provides a new and enhanced level of public service.
-Traditional sewer user charges that are based on billed water consumption or the measurement of sewage flows through a meter do not reflect the costs of capturing and treating the large volumes and high peaks of wastewater experienced during wet weather (Figure 10-70).
+Traditional sewer user charges that are based on billed water consumption or the measurement of sewage flows through a meter do not reflect the costs of capturing and treating the large volumes and high peaks of wastewater experienced during wet weather (Figure 6-1).

 Many wastewater authorities and municipalities have implemented some form of wet weather charge.
 Wet weather user charges are intended to partially recover the costs for wet weather compliance.
-These charges include both charges to individual rate payers and to equires the capture and treatment of large amounts of wastewater which frequently exceeds current system capacities customer municipalities at the wholesale level.
+These charges include both charges to individual rate payers and to customer municipalities at the wholesale level.
 Wet weather charges can also be imposed to encourage source reduction, thereby reducing the need for future capital expenditures by the regional wastewater agency.